sorensenbrook/BoardGame-Recommender/Tasks.md

 Found and edited the appropriate data.
 From a Kaggle dataset with hundreds of categories, I made sub-selections and groupings which combine all the useful categories we have, such that there is a direct correspondence between our data and the features we want to extract.
 Also, I am in charge of updating GitHub with our project progress.

 #### Brook (TM model, GitHub):
 Started making the user_to_feature model, to be tested further with the processed data that we collect.
+It also still needs to check and make sure that there is a word similiar enough and a way to deal with it when it is not.
 Also, created the GitHub page, and work on it regularly.
+Also looked into different user information that could be scrapped to test the recommender by comparing the wishlist of users to the recommended games.